-- The delivery of recommendations reports to country authorities on a confidential basis, covering practical and strategic suggestions for exploiting improvement opportunities including: 1) short-term improvements, in streamlining rules, procedures and organization of payments operations; and 2) long-term improvements, to ensure that the national payments, clearance and settlement mechanisms satisfy the evolving needs of all sectors of an economy (individuals, retail, industrial and commercial, government, financial markets and international sector) for payments and securities related services. - The organization of IAC meetings to review country studies and provide input for future work and guidance to the Initiative. - The development of a common methodology for assessing payments and securities clearance and settlement systems.
+- The preparation of public reports containing a systematic in-depth description of each country's payments clearance and settlement systems. - The delivery of recommendations reports to country authorities on a confidential basis, covering practical and strategic suggestions for exploiting improvement opportunities including: 1) short-term improvements, in streamlining rules, procedures and organization of payments operations; and 2) long-term improvements, to ensure that the national payments, clearance and settlement mechanisms satisfy the evolving needs of all sectors of an economy (individuals, retail, industrial and commercial, government, financial markets and international sector) for payments and securities related services. - The organization of IAC meetings to review country studies and provide input for future work and guidance to the Initiative. - The development of a common methodology for assessing payments and securities clearance and settlement systems.
 The Initiative has also developed tools for use in undertaking the country studies that incorporate emerging international standards and best practices. - The organization of workshops focusing on issues of particular interest to practitioners in the Hemisphere. - The creation of a web page to present the outputs of the Initiative and other information of interest in the payments and securities systems area. - The promotion of working groups to ensure continuity to the project.
 This effort is conducted together with CEMLA and COSRA. - The response to specific requests for technical assistance or project preparation advice by officials in the countries.